exonum/exonum-doc/src/home/design-overview.md

 - The consensus algorithm is divided into rounds, the beginning of which is determined by each validator based on its local clock.
-  For every round, there is a predefined leader validator.
+  For every round, there is a predefined leader validator, which is determined based on the round number, blockchain height and other information from the blockchain state.
 The leader creates a *block proposal* and sends it to other validators
 - Other validators check the proposal, and if it is correct, vote for it by broadcasting *prevote* messages to the validators